You are currently viewing Who is Settlor, Trustee and Beneficiary?

 Who Is Settlor?

-The Settlor is the individual who normally establishes the trust by transferring a specific asset of the trust that he or she possesses into the trust.
-It is done by transferring that asset to other person (trustee) coupled with crystal clear instructions that the asset be held for the profit of a third party exclusively.
+The Settlor is the individual who normally establishes the trust by transferring a specific asset of the trust he or she possesses into the trust.
+It is done by transferring that asset to other people (trustees) with crystal clear instructions that it be held exclusively for a third party’s profit.
 The main notions of a settlor are presented below:-

 Who Should Be a Settlor?

-Generally, anybody 18 years of age or older and of sound mind has the necessary legal capacity to establish a lawful trust, however exact state requirements differ.
+Generally, anybody 18 years or older and of sound mind has the legal capacity to establish a lawful trust.
+However, exact state requirements differ.

 What exactly is a Settlor in a Trust Deed?